 Through my deep dive, I found that most strawberry cake recipes out there rely on some sort of mix and hardly any actual strawberries.
 I just couldn’t accept that!

 The key is to get the perfect puree consistency.
-You want it thin enough to blend with the batter but not too thin to where you can’t see those pretty strawberry specks.
+It should be thin enough to blend with the batter but not too thin to where you can’t see those pretty strawberry specks.

-When running your strawberries through a food processor, stop right before you reach the point of a completely smooth puree.
+When running the strawberries through a food processor, stop right before they reach the point of a completely smooth puree.
 I’ve found this is the perfect way to bake with strawberries as I also did something similar with my Roasted Strawberry Cupcakes – they turned out to be a huge hit!

-And because this is an oil based cake, which is what makes it so moist, we want to use enough strawberries to cancel out that oil flavor.
+And because this is an oil-based cake, which is what makes it so moist, it’s important to use enough strawberries to cancel out the oil flavor.
 Using fresh strawberries helps to not only cancel out the oil, but also balance out the sweetness of the cake.

 Why you should make strawberry cake from scratch

-Many strawberry cake mixes have strawberry flavors and dyes to get that “strawberry” taste.. but what even is that?
-Why bake the fake stuff when you can have the real deal??
+Many strawberry cake mixes have strawberry flavors and dyes to get that “strawberry” taste.. but why bake the fake stuff when you can have the real deal??

-And finally, you probably already have all the ingredients you need to make a strawberry cake from scratch.
+Finally, you probably already have all the ingredients you need to make a strawberry sheet cake from scratch.
 It doesn’t require anything fancy, unless you don’t keep cake flour in your kitchen.
 If that’s the case, using all all-purpose is totally fine.
 Your cake won’t turn out as tender but it will still be just as moist and flavorful.